 Solve Synthetic Tides

-This (notebook) solving for the harmonic constants for a tidal time series at a given location
+This notebook demonstrates solving for the harmonic constants of a tidal time series at a given location

 Python Dependencies